AlexABlas/Queer-Zines-Digital-Archive/pages/about.md

 We also thank the University of Pittsburgh and University of Miami for funding the conference cost of the workshop presenters.

+**LASA Paris 2026:**

+We thank the participants of our workshop in Lasa Paris 2026, who contributed to this digital archive:
+* Pepita Pérez
+* Salvador
+* Another Name

+We also thank to Albert Palacios, from the Archives, Libraries, and Digital Scholarship Section.

 This site is generated using [CollectionBuilder-Sheets](https://github.com/CollectionBuilder/collectionbuilder-sheets), a template  for creating simple digital exhibit websites by loading collection metadata directly from a CSV, designed for teaching digital library skills and easy hosting on GitHub Pages.

 Using CB-Sheets, it is possible to use a live Google Sheets spreadsheet for your collection metadata, allowing you to see the outcome of metadata edits update immediately.